 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-It’s well known that a bright light deters would-be thieves but home dwellers either had to have wiring experience or pay a professional electrician to install outdoor lights until the advent of solar-powered lighting.
-Today’s solar flood lights open up a whole new world of illumination and home security—they’re affordable, powerful, and many are a snap to install.
+It’s well known that a bright light deters would-be thieves, but home dwellers either had to have wiring experience or pay a professional electrician to install outdoor lights until the advent of solar flood lights.
+Today’s solar flood lights open up a whole new world of illumination—they’re affordable, powerful, and many are a snap to install.
+My favorite was the GE Outdoor Security Flood Light thanks to its adjustability and overall illumination.

-The best solar flood lights for your home will depend on the size of the area you want to illuminate and whether you want the lights to remain on or if you prefer they come on only when motion is detected.
-Ahead, learn what else to consider when shopping for solar flood lights, discover the results of my hands-on tests, and find out why the following models all earned a place in this lineup.
+The right flood lights for your home will depend on the size of the outdoor area you want to illuminate and whether you want the lights to remain on or if you prefer they come on only when motion is detected.
+Ahead, learn what else to consider when shopping for the best solar flood lights, discover the results of testing, and find out why the following models all earned a place in this lineup.

-2. BEST BANG FOR THE BUCK: Nacinic LED Solar Motion Sensor (6500K, 2 Pack)
+- BEST BANG FOR THE BUCK: Urpower Solar Lights

-5. BEST DUSK-TO-DAWN: RuoKid 80W Solar Street Lights Outdoor, Dusk to Dawn
+- BEST DUSK-TO-DAWN: RuoKid 80W Solar Street Lights

 Our Top Picks